 - Further study toward advanced degrees in engineering and other related disciplines.

 - Advancement into managerial ranks and/or entrepreneurial endeavors.
-The educational objectives for our Bachelor of Science in Electrical Engineering degree are:

 - Graduates who receive the B.S.E.E.(Graduates) will function as responsible members of society with an awareness of the social, ethical, and economic ramifications of their work.